Alexandre-Saldanha/Alexandre-Saldanha/README.md

 ### Hi!
 I'm Alexandre Saldanha
 ### Thanks for visiting my profile.
-I am very happy that you are here.
-I hope to help you in some way in this great world of programming!
+I am very happy that you are here and I hope to help you in some way in this great world of programming!

 - 🔭 I’m currently working as an autonomous Full-Stack Java Developer
 - 🌱 I’m currently learning Javascript